zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

 ...
 ```

-##### Properties Blade
+#### Navigate to the properties blade

-Navigation to the `PropertiesBlade` is done via the resource summary blade.
-The following demonstrates how to navigate to the properties blade
+Navigation to the `PropertiesBlade` is performed by using the resource summary blade.
+The following demonstrates how to navigate to the properties blade.

 ```ts
 import testFx = require('MsPortalFx-Test');